-1. In the first column, check the scenario or scenarios that best describes this student's performance.

-2. Reflect on the information in the last two columns to plan for your goal-setting conference with the student.
+- 1. In the first column, check the scenario or scenarios that best describes this student's performance. - 2.
+Reflect on the information in the last two columns to plan for your goal-setting conference with the student.

-✓ lf Then Teaching Suggestions One-third (1/3) or more of the student's total responses from all four strands are approaching and/or incorrect .
+√ If Then Teaching Suggestions One-third (1/3) or more of the student's total responses from all four strands are approaching and/or incorrect .
 This level is likely too difficult.
-Assess the student at the next level below to determine a goal. n/a The student's approaching and incorrect responses fall in one or two of the four strands, yet all other responses are proficient and/or exceptional . esponses fall in one or our strands, yet all other are proficient and/or time, addressing the strands in this order: 1.
+Assess the student at the next level below to determine a goal. n/a The student's approaching and incorrect responses fall in one or two of the four strands, yet all other responses are proficient and/or exceptional .
+Instruct the student in one area of need at a time, addressing the strands in this order: 1.
 Main Idea 2.
-Key Details No answers are incorrect or approaching .
-The student's responses are mostly proficient and some are exceptional .
+Key Details 3.
+Vocabulary 4.
+Text Features See pages: T23 Main Idea T35 Key Details T51 Vocabulary T61 Text Features No answers are incorrect or approaching.
+The student's responses are mostly proficient and some are exceptional.
 In most cases, work to move the student from proficient to exceptional in all areas.
 Instruct the student in one area at a time, addressing the strands in the order listed on the right.
 See pages: T23 Main Idea T35 Key Details T51 Vocabulary T61 Text Features

-Comprehension Record & Planning Form: Level J
+Comprehension Record & Planning Form: Level K